LastSprint/RustyBoard/README.md

 # RustyBoard
-WebService for tracking projects through Jira written on Rust
+WebService for tracking projects through Jira written on Go (Backend) and VueJS (fronend)